djedi-knight/vuejs-apps/axios-auth-app/README.md

-# axios-app
+# axios-auth-app

-> A Vue.js project using Axios as an alternative to vue-resource
+> A Vue.js project using Axios as an alternative to vue-resource.
+Also, explores the topic of authentication.

 ## Build Setup